Shared EDI Export Concepts

 FTP Export Framework

-• FTP Server URL: The hostname of the FTP service (i.e. ftp.domain.com)
+FTP Server URL: The hostname of the FTP service (e.g., ftp.domain.com)

 Email Export Framework

-• Send to Customer/Assigned Agent Contact: Select the Customer/Agent contact type you would like to receive the email.
+Send to Customer/Assigned Agent Contact: Select the contact type to receive the email

-• Email To: Enter one or more email addresses to send the email to.
+Email To: Enter one or more email addresses

 The Customer Contact emails will be based on what has been setup in the relevant Customer Card under the Contact Details Tab as shown below.